 Committee of Seventy teams up with Phanatic, Gritty to encourage residents to register to vote

 PHILADELPHIA (CBS) -- Tuesday is National Voter Registration Day.
-In Philadelphia, the mayor, the Phillies, the Flyers, and the Sixers joined forces to get the word out.
+Several organizations joined forces to make sure everyone eligible to vote is registered.
+Among those getting the word out included the mayor, Phillies, Flyers and Sixers.

-There are just 49 days until Election Day and the whole point of this day is to make sure everyone has their chance to have their voices heard.
+There are just 49 days until Election Day and to guarantee everyone can vote, organizations came together to make sure people have everything they need.

+"Voting is extremely important," Michael Cogbill with VoteRiders said.
+"It's so important they try not to let us do it.
+Showing up to the polls is important for everybody.
+Especially the folks in this community."

 The Committee of Seventy, which advocates for better elections, teamed up with the Phanatic and Gritty to register people to vote outside of City Hall.